Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: Thermalization in the IAA model

 \subsection{Quantifying the lack of thermalization.}

-From the results of previous subsection, it is clear that relaxation values of low PR states in the occupation basis tend to deviate more respect to the thermal averages than states with high PR.
-In this subsection, we determine if these deviations are significative.
+From the results presented in the previous subsection, it is evident that relaxation values of Fock basis states with low PR tend to deviate more strongly from thermal averages compared to those with high PR.
+In this subsection, we assess whether these deviations are statistically significant using the trace distance --a metric that is independent of any specific observable.

-In order to quantify the thermal deviation of the equilibirum state that is attained by initial states in the occupation basis, we consider 1) the relative deviation of the entanglement entropy of the first site respect to the thermal average and 2) the trace distance between the microcanonical density matrix in the first site $\rho_A^{mc}$ and the reduced density matrix in the first site of the state evolved unitarily from an initial state in the occupation basis $\rho_A$.
-We define both quantities in the following.
+To quantify the thermal deviation of the equilibrium state reached by initial states in the Fock basis, we consider two complementary measures: 1) the relative deviation of the entanglement entropy at the central site of the chain with respect to its thermal average, and 2) the trace distance between the microcanonical density matrix at the central site $\rho_A^{mc}$ and the reduced density matrix $\rho_A$ of the central site obtained from unitarily evolving initial Fock states.
+Formal definitions of both quantities are presented below.